Background pattern

 Adults

 Initial dose of 80 mg (two injections on the same day), followed by 40 mg every other week, starting one week after the initial dose.
-Continue injecting Idacio for as long as your doctor has indicated.
+You should continue injecting Idacio for as long as your doctor has indicated.

-It is possible to continue treatment with corticosteroids or other immunosuppressive medications while using Idacio.
+Corticosteroid treatment or other medications that affect the immune system may be continued while using Idacio.
 Idacio can also be administered alone.

-Children and Adolescents from 2 years old who weigh less than 30 kg
+Children and adolescents from 2 years of age who weigh less than 30 kg

 20 mg every other week

-Your doctor may prescribe an initial dose of 40 mg, which can be administered one week before starting the usual regimen.
+Your doctor may prescribe an initial dose of 40 mg that can be administered one week before starting the usual schedule.

-Children and Adolescents from 2 years old who weigh 30 kg or more
+Children and adolescents from 2 years of age who weigh 30 kg or more

 40 mg every other week

-Your doctor may prescribe an initial dose of 80 mg, which can be administered one week before starting the usual regimen.
+Your doctor may prescribe an initial dose of 80 mg that can be administered one week before starting the usual schedule.

 If you use more Idacio than you should

-If you accidentally inject Idacio more frequently than you need, inform your doctor or pharmacist.
-Always carry the medication box with you, even if it is empty.
+If you accidentally inject Idacio more frequently than you need, you should inform your doctor or pharmacist.
+Always carry the medicine box with you, even if it is empty.

 If you forget to use Idacio

-If you forget to administer an injection, inject the next dose of Idacio as soon as you remember.
-Then, administer the next dose as usual, as if you had not forgotten a dose.
+If you forget to administer an injection, you should inject the next dose of Idacio as soon as you remember.
+Then, the next dose will be administered as usual, as if you had not forgotten a dose.

 The decision to stop using Idacio should be discussed with your doctor.
-Your symptoms may return after interrupting treatment.
+Your symptoms may return after stopping treatment.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.